Swadha22/variancePartition/README.md

 #### Variation within multiple subsets of the data.

-    # In this analysis we are trying to see contribution of cell type (T cells and monocytes) variantion within each individual (948).
+  # In this analysis we are trying to see contribution of cell type (T cells and monocytes) variantion within each individual.
   # specify formula to model within/between individual variance separately for each celltype.
   # Note that including +0 ensures each tissue is modeled explicitly.
-Otherwise, the first tissue would be used as baseline.
+  # Otherwise, the first tissue would be used as baseline.

    ##### Removing the individuals which do not have both the cell types in them
     #making a matrix of cellType and individual